henryqin1997/InfoBatch-ImageNet/imagenet/README.md

 # InfoBatch Example on Pytorch ImageNet

-To run the base ImageNet experiment with InfoBatch,
+To run the base ImageNet experiment with InfoBatch, substitute the corresponding path to ImageNet and run
 ```
 chmod +x r50_unsup_90.sh
 ./r50_unsup_90.sh